um-grex/grex-docs/content/english/specific-soft/jupyter-notebook.md

  * _http://g333:8765/?token=ae348acfa68edec1001bcef58c9abb402e5c7dd2d8c0a0c9_
  * _http://127.0.0.1:8765/?token=ae348acfa68edec1001bcef58c9abb402e5c7dd2d8c0a0c9_

-or similar, where g333 refers to a compute node it runs, 8765 is a local TCP port and the token (the long hash code) is an access token.
+or similar, where g333 refers to a compute node it runs, 8765 is a local TCP port and the token (the long hash code) is an access/authentication browser token.

-Now we have a jupyter notebook server running on the compute node, but how do we access it from our own browser?
-To that end, we will need an SSH tunnel.
+At this point, you have a Jupyter Notebook server running on the compute node — but it is not yet accessible from your local browser.
+To access it, you will need to create an SSH tunnel.

-Assuming a command line SSH client (OpenSSH or MobaXterm command line window), in a new tab or terminal issue the following:
+Assumingi you are using a command-line SSH client (OpenSSH or MobaXterm terminal window), opeen a new tab or  terminal and run the following command:

 {{< highlight bash >}}
 ssh -fNL 8765:g333:8765 yourusername@bison.hpc.umanitoba.ca
 {{< /highlight >}}

-Again, g333, port 8765 and your user name in the example above should be changed to reflect the actual node, port and user name.
+Replace _g333_, _8765_, and _yourusername_ with the correct node name, port, and username.

-When successful, the SSH command above returns nothing.
-Keep the terminal window open for as long as you need the tunnel.
+If successful, the SSH command above returns nothing.
+Keep the terminal window open for as long as you need the SSH tunnel (that is, for the duration of your Jupyter session).

-> Note that only one _port_ can be used per server!
-If there is another jupyter notebook or another SSH tunnel already running on the same port you are trying, simply change to another random port (for example, 8711 instead of 8765 and try again.
+> Note that only one _port_ can be used per server at a time!
+If the _port_ you selected is already in use  (due to another Jupyter Notebook session or an existing SSH tunnel), simply pick a different random port (e.g., 8711) and repeat the procedure.

-The final step is to point your browser (Firefox is the best as Chrome might refuse to do plain http://) to the specified port on _localhost_ or 127.0.0.1, as in _http://localhost:8765_ or _http://127.0.0.1:8765_ .
-Use the token as per above to authenticate into the jupyter notebook session, either copying it into the prompt or providing it in the browser address line.
+The final step is to open a browser on your client computer (Firefox is the best as Chrome might refuse to do plain http://) and navigate it to the tunnelded _port_ on _localhost_ or **127.0.0.1**, as in _http://localhost:8765_ or _http://127.0.0.1:8765_ .
+Use the _token_ as per above to authenticate into the jupyter notebook session, either copying it into the prompt or providing it in the browser address line.

 > Simply copying and pasting the Jupyter URL starting from _http://127.0.0.1:8765/?token=your-token-goes-here_ should work!
-However, the URL starting with the node name (g333 in our example) should not be used.
+Do not use the URL that starts with the node name (e.g., g333) — it will not work from your local machine.

-The notebook session will be usable for as long as the interactive (__salloc__) job is valid and both salloc session and the SSH tunnel connections stay alive.
-This usually is a limitation on how long jupyter notebook calculations can be, in practice.
-The above-mentioned method will work not only on Grex, but on Compute Canada systems as well.
+After this, you should be able to use a Jupyter Notebook, on the compute node, through your local browser.

+The notebook session will remain active as long as:
+ * the interactive job (salloc) session is alive,
+ * the Jupyter Notebook server is running, and
+ * the SSH tunnel remains open.

+This method works not only on Grex, but also on the Alliance and most other HPC systems.

 ## Not using Jupyter notebooks in SLURM jobs